H-IAAC/hiaac-template/README.md

       .
       ├── LICENSE
       ├── Makefile            <- Makefile with commands like `make data` or `make train` ├── README.md           <- The top-level README for developers using this project.
       ├── data
-      │   ├── external       <- Data from third party sources.
+      │   ├── 0_external      <- Data from third party sources.
-      │   ├── interim        <- Intermediate data that has been transformed.
+      │   ├── 1_interim       <- Intermediate data that has been transformed.
-      │   ├── processed      <- The final, canonical data sets for modeling.
+      │   ├── 2_processed     <- The final, canonical data sets for modeling.
-      │   └── raw            <- The original, immutable data dump.
+      │   └── 0_raw           <- The original, immutable data dump.
       │
       ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │